Emergency Communications Guidance Documents and Publications

 - Interoperability Continuum: The Continuum breaks down interoperable communications according to five key components: governance, standard operating procedures (SOPs), technology (data and voice), training and exercises, and usage.
 Emergency response agencies and policy makers are encouraged to use the Continuum to plan and implement interoperability solutions.

-- Communications Interoperability Performance Measurement Guide: Interoperable capabilities have improved in recent years through a multi-dimensional view of the issue, statewide strategic plans across the nation, and a national plan presenting a practical vision.
-National goals today target practical outcomes and impacts rather than mere means to these ends.
-This guide addresses current performance measurement efforts and presents a systematic process to build a performance management framework, apply it, and use results to refine strategy.
+- Communications Interoperability Performance Measurement Guide: Interoperable capabilities have improved in recent years using a multi-dimensional view of the issue, implementing statewide strategic planning across the nation, and developing a national plan that presents a unifying vision.
+Today's national goals target practical outcomes and impacts rather than means to achieve these ends.
+This guide addresses current performance measurement efforts and presents a systematic process to build a performance management framework, apply it, and use results to refine strategy to achieve desired outcomes.

-- Interoperability Planning for Wireless Broadband: This document was created in coordination with the emergency response community, to assist SWICs with planning for wireless broadband use in emergency communications.
+- Interoperability Planning for Wireless Broadband: Created in coordination with the emergency response community, this document assists SWICs with planning for wireless broadband use for emergency communications.

-- Public Safety Communications Evolution Brochure: This brochure was developed to help educate the public safety community and elected and appointed officials about the future of emergency communications; describe the evolution of emergency communications and how traditional land mobile radio (LMR) communications used today may converge with wireless broadband in the future; and discuss important requirements that must be met to achieve the desired long-term state of convergence.
+- Public Safety Communications Evolution Brochure: This brochure was developed to help educate the public safety community and elected and appointed officials about the future of emergency communications; to describe the evolution of emergency communications and how use of traditional land mobile radio (LMR) communications may converge with wireless broadband going forward; and to discuss key requirements that must be met to achieve the desired long-term state of convergence.

 - Creating a Charter for a Multi-Agency Communications Interoperability Committee: This tool provides guidance for developing charter documents for multi-agency communications interoperability committees.
-The document is laid out in a recommended Charter structure with suggested headings for each section.
-Each section poses questions to consider when writing content for a charter.
-Sample paragraphs are included for your reference.
+It lays out in a recommended Charter structure with suggested sections.
+Each section poses questions pertinent when writing charter content.
+Sample test is included for reference.

-- Operational Guide for the Interoperability Continuum: At the Urban Area Summit, held in Washington, D.C. in October 2004, public safety practitioners and leaders from the ten RapidCom urban areas along with key stakeholders from the local, state, and federal levels convened to share best practices, lessons learned, and other experiences gained from planning and implementing communications interoperability solutions.
-The purpose of this report is to share the valuable information learned from the representatives of the public safety community that participated in RapidCom and to provide a framework for communities and regions to use in their communications interoperability planning efforts.
+- Operational Guide for the Interoperability Continuum: At the Urban Area Summit held in Washington, D.C. in October 2004, public safety practitioners and leaders from the 10 RapidCom urban areas along with key stakeholders from the local, state, and federal levels convened to share best practices, lessons learned, and notable experiences gained from planning and implementing communications interoperability solutions.
+This report shares the valuable information learned from the representatives of the public safety community that participated in RapidCom and provides a useful framework for communities and regions in their communications interoperability planning efforts.

 Grant Guidance and Best Practices

-- Emergency Communications System Life Cycle Planning Guide: OEC collaborated with practitioners to develop the System Life Cycle Planning Guide to assist with efforts to design, implement, support, and maintain a public safety communications system.
-The guide provides a number of steps and a high-level description of each area of systems life cycle management.
-The guide is a starting point from which an organization can begin to plan and budget for a public safety system implementation.
-Additionally, the guide provides information to help educate agency or jurisdictional leadership on the complexity of public safety systems in support of system justifications.
+- Emergency Communications System Life Cycle Planning Guide: CISA collaborated with practitioners to develop the System Life Cycle Planning Guide to assist with design, implementation, support, and maintenance of public safety communications systems.
+The guide provides numerous steps and a high-level description of each area of systems life cycle management.
+The guide serves as a starting point from which an organization can begin to plan and budget for a public safety system implementation.
+The guide also provides information to help educate agency or jurisdictional leadership on the complexity of public safety systems and supports system justifications.

 - Data Messaging Standards Guide for Requests for Proposals: DHS released a Data Messaging Standards Guide for Requests for Proposals (RFPs).
 Developed with practitioner input, the Guide is intended to assist procurement officials who develop RFPs for emergency response information technology systems.
-The language provided in the guide requires manufacturers to incorporate Emergency Data Exchange Language (EDXL) messaging standards into their products.
-EDXL standards enable emergency responders to share critical data—such as a map, a situational report, or an alert—seamlessly across disparate software applications, devices, and systems.
-Effective exchange of this type of data is essential during emergency response operations.
+The guide requires manufacturers to incorporate Emergency Data Exchange Language (EDXL) messaging standards into their products.
+EDXL standards enable emergency responders to share critical data—such as maps, situational reports, or alerts—seamlessly across disparate software applications, devices, and systems.
+Effective exchange of these types of data is essential during emergency response operations.

-- Establishing Governance to Achieve Statewide Communications Interoperability: A Guide for Statewide Communication Interoperability Plan Implementation: Developed by OEC, this document provides a methodology to implement Statewide Communication Interoperability Plan (SCIP) strategic initiatives by leveraging collaborative practitioner-driven statewide governance.
-The guide promotes a coordinated practitioner-driven approach to ensure comprehensive implementation of communications interoperability strategies outlined within the NECP; each state’s SCIP; and, regional/local strategic planning documents.
-In particular, the guide supports NECP Initiative 1.1: “Facilitate the development of effective governance groups and designated emergency communications leadership roles.”
+- Establishing Governance to Achieve Statewide Communications Interoperability: A Guide for Statewide Communication Interoperability Plan Implementation: Developed by CISA, this guide provides a methodology to implement Statewide Communication Interoperability Plan (SCIP) strategic initiatives by leveraging collaborative practitioner-driven statewide governance.
+The guide promotes a coordinated practitioner-driven approach to ensure comprehensive implementation of communications interoperability strategies outlined within the NECP; for each state's SCIP; and, within regional/local strategic planning documents.
+Specifically, the guide supports NECP Initiative 1.1: "Facilitate the development of effective governance groups and designated emergency communications leadership roles."

-- Regional Intrastate Governance Guide for Interoperable Emergency Communications Efforts: Developed with input from stakeholders, this guide explains how to set up regional governance organizations for emergency communications.
-Regional governance organizations support strong statewide governance and provide a way to unite stakeholder voices and ensure that local concerns are heard and addressed at the state level.
-Additionally, these organizations can provide a new means for establishing procedures, communicating, and sharing resources within a region.
+- Regional Intrastate Governance Guide for Interoperable Emergency Communications Efforts: Developed with stakeholder input, this guide explains how to establish regional governance organizations for emergency communications.
+Regional governance organizations support strong statewide governance, unite stakeholder voices and ensure that local concerns are heard and addressed at the state level.
+Additionally, these organizations can provide a new ways for establishing procedures, for communicating, and for sharing regional resources.

-- Regional Interoperability Communications Plan: This document offers states guidance on completing the Regional Interoperability Communications Plan (RICP) template and provides further explanation on the types of information contained in each of the sections of the RICP template.
-It is a companion guide to the RICP template itself, which states can customize prior to sending the RICP template out to its regions for completion.
-OEC provides states and their regions with a manageable template that can be easily adapted for their specific need.
+- Regional Interoperability Communications Plan: This document offers states guidance on completing the Regional Interoperability Communications Plan (RICP) template and further explains the types of information contained in each of the sections of the RICP template.
+It is a companion guide to the RICP template itself, which states can customize before sending the RICP template to its regions for completion.
+CISA provides states and their regions with a template that can be easily adapted for specific needs.

 Writing Guides and Templates

-- Writing Guide for a Memorandum of Understanding: This document guides readers on how to develop an MOU and provides sample language.
+- Writing Guide for a Memorandum of Understanding: Explains how to develop an MOU and provides sample language.

-- Writing Guide for Standard Operating Procedures: This guide helps communities to establish SOPs, which are formal written guidelines or instructions for incident response.
+- Writing Guide for Standard Operating Procedures: Describes how to create SOPs as formal written guidelines or instructions for incident response.

-- Creating a Charter for a Multi-Agency Communications Interoperability Committee: This guide helps communities create a charter document for their multi-agency interoperability committee or governance group.
+- Creating a Charter for a Multi-Agency Communications Interoperability Committee: Shows how to create a charter document for a multi-agency interoperability committee or governance group.

-- Communications-Specific Tabletop Exercise Methodology: This guide provides a detailed, systematic approach to effectively plan, conduct, and evaluate an interoperable communications-specific Tabletop Exercise (TTX).
+- Communications-Specific Tabletop Exercise Methodology: Provides a detailed, systematic approach to effectively plan, conduct, and evaluate an interoperable communications-specific Tabletop Exercise (TTX).
 These exercises help localities identify interoperability capabilities and gaps within existing processes.

-- OEC Technical Assistance Catalog: OEC regularly updates the Technical Assistance (TA) Catalog as technical service offerings are modified, added or deleted.
-These TA service offerings, which are provided at no cost, include instruction and assistance with planning, governance, operational, and technical aspects of developing and implementing interoperable communications initiatives.
-Requesting organizations may combine or tailor many OEC/ICTAP service offerings to meet the specific needs of the organization.
-This Catalog is also posted at www.publicsafetytools.info.
-Please submit questions or comments regarding the TA catalog to OEC@hq.dhs.gov.
+- Technical Assistance Catalog: CISA regularly updates the Technical Assistance (TA) Catalog as technical service offerings are modified, added or deleted.
+These no-cost TA service offerings include instruction and assistance with planning, governance, operational, and technical aspects of developing and implementing interoperable communications initiatives.
+Requesting organizations may combine or tailor many CISA/ICTAP service offerings to meet their specific needs.
+Send questions or comments regarding the TA catalog to ECD@cisa.dhs.gov.